Getting ready to hand in your thesis?

 Hopefully, you already know this, but the Library has published Guidelines for the layout and submission of your thesis on our intranet.
 You will need to conform to these so make sure you have read them thoroughly.

-The IT staff also provide a Word template to help you format your thesis.
+The IT staff provide a Word template to help you format your thesis.
 Using a template will help you to achieve a consistently formatted document and will allow you to automatically generate a table of contents and lists of figures and tables, with appropriately numbered pages throughout.
 You can access the thesis template and read the guidance online.

 Submitting your thesis